 There is a legal requirement in California for property owners to keep premises safe for visitors.
-Despite this, a person may be injured in a slip and fall accident in a restaurant, shopping mall, on a commercial property, in a nightclub, etc. If the accident happens because of the negligence of the person in charge of the property, it might be possible to file a premises liability claim or lawsuit against the lessee (renter) of the property and lessor(landlord/owner of the property).
+Despite this, a person may be injured in a slip and fall accident in a restaurant, shopping mall, on a commercial property, in a nightclub, etc and get legal funding for personal injury lawsuits.
+If the accident happens because of the negligence of the person in charge of the property, it might be possible to file a premises liability claim or lawsuit against the lessee (renter) of the property and lessor(landlord/owner of the property).
 The injured party might be able to get legal funding to pursue the lawsuit if the merits of his claim are founded.
 Legal funding is typically referred to as a loan for a lawsuit or cash for a lawsuit, and does not need to be repaid if there is no settlement down the road.
 The funding is conditional upon settlement of your claim or case with the defendant, wrongdoer, liable party and their insurance company.

 How do Slip and Fall Accidents Occur and Who is Liable as a Result?

 These types of accidents could happen for any number of reasons.
 Sometimes it is an issue with the walking surface.
 For example, it could be difficult to navigate because it is slippery, uneven or has ripped carpets.
 Other factors that could contribute to this type of accident include areas that are poorly lit, steps that need to be repaired, walkways that are cluttered and a lack of warning signs or signs that are poorly placed.
 The most common cause of a slip and fall accident in a nightclub, restaurant, shopping center, or grocery store is a liquid substance that was spilled and left behind- without proper immediate cleanup.

 For a free legal consultation, call (877) 735-0016